yoramvandevelde/wp-cli_attack_object_cache/README.md

         @curl_close($c);
 ```

 So now we contact customer support and say that we cannot upgrade a plugin.
-When they execute wp-cli.phar the code in object-cache.php would be executed with their privileges.
+When the support engineer executes wp-cli.phar the code in object-cache.php would be executed with their privileges.
 To be safe they use the `--skip-themes` and `--skip-plugins` arguments.
 They would see the following:
 ```
 $ wp-cli.phar plugin list --skip-plugins --skip-themes
 +-------------------------------+----------+--------+---------+